Dimitris Metaxas

-Dimitris Metaxas is a distinguished professor in the Computer Science Department at Rutgers University, where he directs the Center for Computational Biomedicine Imaging and Modeling (CBIM).
+Dimitris Metaxas is a Greek American computer scientist who is a Board of Governors and Distinguished Professor of Computer Science Department at Rutgers University, where he directs the Center for Computational Biomedicine Imaging and Modeling (CBIM).

 Education

-Metaxas was educated at the University of Toronto where he was awarded a PhD degree in 1992 under the supervision of Demetri Terzopoulos as part of the Dynamic Graphics Project.
+Metaxas did his undergraduate studies with highest honors in Electrical and Computer Engineering at the National Technical University of Athens.
 He was awarded an M.Sc. in Computer Science from the University of Maryland, College Park in 1988.
-He did his undergraduate studies in Electrical and Computer Engineering at the National Technical University of Athens.
+He was awarded a PhD in 1992 from the University of Toronto under the supervision of Demetri Terzopoulos as part of the Dynamic Graphics Project.

 Career

-Metaxas became an assistant professor in the Computer and Information Science Department at the University of Pennsylvania and director of the VAST Lab.
-From January 1998 to September 2001 he was a tenured associate professor in the same department.
-In September 2001, he moved to Rutgers as a professor in the Department of Computer Science at Rutgers University.
+Metaxas became an assistant professor in the Computer and Information Science Department at the University of Pennsylvania and director of the VAST Lab in 1992.
+From January 1998 to September 2001 he was a tenured associate professor in the same department, having received early tenure.

+In September 2001, he moved to Rutgers as a professor in the Department of Computer Science at Rutgers University, where he founded and has since directed the Center for Computational Biomedicine, Imaging and Modeling (CBIM).
 Since July 2007, Metaxas is a professor II (distinguished professor).
-Since 2001, he has founded and has been directing the Center for Computational Biomedicine, Imaging and Modeling (CBIM).
+He served as Chair of the Department of Computer Science from 2013 to 2017.
+In June 2024, he was appointed Board of Governors Professor of Computer Science by the Rutgers University Board of Governors, the highest academic distinction at the university.
+He also serves as director of the NSF University-Industry Collaboration Center CARTA (Center for Accelerated Real Time Analytics).

 Research

-Metaxas has developed formal methods upon which computer vision, computer graphics and medical image computing have advanced synergistically.
-In computer vision, his work pioneered the simultaneous segmentation and fitting of complex objects, statistical model-based tracking, shape representation, learning, sparsity, ASL as well as gesture recognition.
+In computer vision, Metaxas' work pioneered the simultaneous segmentation and fitting of complex objects, statistical model-based tracking, shape representation, learning, sparsity, ASL as well as gesture recognition.
 In particular, Metaxas is focusing on human body and shape motion analysis, human surveillance, security applications, ASL recognition, behavior modeling and analysis and scalable solutions to large and distributed sensor-based networks.
 In the area of biomedical applications, Metaxas has developed new methods for material modeling and shape estimation of internal body parts (such as the lungs) using data from MRI, SPAMM and CT scan.

-He has pioneered the linking of the anatomical and physiological models of the human body and deformable models used for the automatic diagnosis of heart disease from MRI data.
+Metaxas has pioneered the linking of the anatomical and physiological models of the human body and deformable models used for the automatic diagnosis of heart disease from MRI data.
 In computer graphics, Metaxas introduced the Navier-Stokes methodology for Fluids, based on which the water scenes in the movie Antz were created in 1998.
 For this work, his student Nick Foster won a Technical Achievement award from the Academy of Motion Picture Arts and Sciences in 1999.
 Since then, Metaxas is working on new techniques for modeling fluid phenomena, and control theoretic techniques for automating and improving the animation of articulated (e.g., humans) objects.
-Metaxas has published over 350 research articles.
-He has more than 20,000 citations.
+Metaxas has published over 900 research articles.
+He has more than 67,000 citations.